ibamatech/Demo-Site-Project/README.md

 # Demo-Site-Project
-This project was built for stockgap Fuels as a demo-website and as proof of expeerience for Corporate webmaster applicatation.
+This project was built for stockgap Fuels as a demo-website and as proof of experience for Corporate webmaster applicatation.

 # Tools Used
 - Wordpress